Nano1337/new-mm-sd/README.md

 ## Results

-Due to limitations of system implementation (see limitations section), we don't aim to achieve practical speedups.
+Due to limitations of system implementation (see limitations section below), we don't aim to achieve practical speedups.
 Instead, we analyze the acceptance rate of k draft tokens in the multimodal speculative decoding process, varying the image content and task setting.
 We use the [WildVision-Bench](https://github.com/WildVision-AI/WildVision-Bench) test dataset of 500 samples for our experiments.

 We use an LLM APIs (Claude 3.5 Sonnet and GPT-4o) to classify the task instruction type into distinct categories for ease of analysis.
 All categories and subcategories can be found in `analysis/categorize_instructions.py`.
 We use the metric of `prop_draft` = `num_draft_tokens / num_tokens` per sample as a proxy metric for acceptance rate as higher `prop_draft` correlates with higher acceptance rate.
 We plot the results below:

 ![Subcategory Boxplots](figs/subcategory_boxplots.png)

 There are several interesting observations we can make from the results:
--
+- Structured Output such as DAT-STR (Structured Data) and FOR-JSN (Output required in JSON format) have significantly higher acceptance rates
+- Creative Tasks have overall lower acceptance rates compared to more structured outputs, which can be attributed to higher entropy due to “creativity”.
+This is especially prominent in CRE-CAP (creative image captioning)

 ### Limitations

 We aren't able to achieve practical speedups due to the following limitations:
-- TODO: fill in from presentation
+- draft model usually has to be >10x smaller than target model
+- Need to decouple image encoder and llm decoder and cache image embedding to prevent recomputation each forward pass
+- continuous batching (see [vllm](https://github.com/vllm-project/vllm)) for optimal data I/O and throughput

+Another limitation is that this preliminary study was limited to the study of only one model family.
+It's likely that the higher acceptance rates for structured outputs are due to the draft model's training being biased toward lower entropy domains such as coding and math.

 ## Getting Started

-## Setup

 We wanted to set this project up using the new `uv` tool for its incredibly fast dependency management.